TrystanW02/Cybersecurity-Lab/index.md

 ---

-# Deploying each machine :cd:
+# Deploying Each Machine :cd:

 > This section is meant to walkthrough setting up each of the machines with the proper configurations and applications that are needed for this project.